ludwigschub/shex-codegen/README.md

 Use `yarn develop` to start the build process in watch mode and run the tests on file changes.

-If you have a use case in which the generated code is incorrect/corrupt please include an example in your pr.
+If you have a use case in which the generated code is incorrect/corrupt please include an example in your pr/issue.